meteor/meteor/docs/source/packages/accounts-2fa.md

 <h3 id="working-with-accounts-password">Working with accounts-password</h3>

-When calling the function `Meteor.loginWithPassword`, if the 2FA is enabled for the user, an error will be return to the callback, so you can redirect the user to a place where they can provide a code.
+When calling the function `Meteor.loginWithPassword`, if the 2FA is enabled for the user, an error will be returned to the callback, so you can redirect the user to a place where they can provide a code.

 As an example: